 A: [Jay Duplass]: “Uh Tom is a dream director uh he’s going to have a really healthy career um he created the safest space possible and also managed to inject some really profound cinematic style into a shoot that was only nine days long um I’m actually quite angry and jealous of him hah now that I say it, how dare you walk in and just crush it on every level, it was just a perfect experience for me.”

-[Tatiana Maslany]: “I would say that Tom also like given the fact that we shot it in nine days never made, I- I never felt like we only had nine days.
-Tom has this like ability to create a, elastic time he does it in life when he’s late for everything but somehow turns up on time it’s very frustrating but he also like builds, ([Jay Duplass]: “hahah”) there’s a space that he builds on the set that, that feels like the creativity is king and that exploration is king and that there’s no rush even though there was a massive rush and, and so we really- I really did feel like we got to dig into stuff in a way that was like deeper than you even get sometimes on a 50 day shoot or whatever.
+[Tatiana Maslany]: “I would say that Tom also likes given the fact that we shot it in nine days never made, I- I never felt like we only had nine days.
+Tom has this like ability to create a, the elastic time he does it in life when he’s late for everything but somehow turns up on time it’s very frustrating but he also like builds, ([Jay Duplass]: “haha”) there’s a space that he builds on the set that, that feels like the creativity is king and that exploration is king and that there’s no rush even though there was a massive rush and, and so we really- I really did feel like we got to dig into stuff in a way that was like deeper than you even get sometimes on a 50-day shoot or whatever.
 It just really- he, he’s so insightful, so challenging, so uh loving in his work and it was uh yeah a total dream.”